 These paleo peanut butter bars only use 5 ingredients, are no-bake, super easy to put together and are also vegan.

-Before you have any objections, I know full well that peanut butter isn’t paleo.
+Before you have any objections to these paleo peanut butter bars, I know full well that peanut butter isn’t paleo.
 These bars are actually made with sunflower seed butter instead of peanut butter, but they taste really close!
 If you don’t believe me, check out the reviews on my paleo peanut butter cookies recipe, where I have done the same thing successfully.

 Sunflower seed butter of course doesn’t taste exactly like peanut butter but after a few bites of these bars, I forgot that they weren’t made with peanut butter.
 It could just be that I haven’t had peanuts in so long but these bars 100% satisfied my peanut butter cravings!

 I used homemade sunflower seed butter which is really pretty runny.
 If you use a different nut butter, you’ll likely need less coconut flour.